oasis-open/openc2-jadn-software/metaschema-jadn.md

 > * Nodes involved in a cycle must allow for termination, e.g., with zero minimum cardinality

 * JADN definitions are nodes of the graph
-* There are only two edge types: contain (copy) and reference.
+* There are only two edge types: contain (copy) and reference, but edge names (field identifiers) can indicate purpose.
 * A JADN model is a directed graph
 * A JADN model is a multigraph (a node can have multiple incoming edges, a complex node can have multiple outgoing edges, to the same or different nodes)